Tomatokeftes/thyra/tests/README.md

 ## Adding New Tests

-When adding new functionality to the `msiconvert` package, please follow these guidelines for testing:
+When adding new functionality to the `thyra` package, please follow these guidelines for testing:

 1. Add unit tests for new components, functions, or methods
 2. Update integration tests if the conversion workflow is affected